 I am a Lecturer in Government at the University of Essex and External Fellow at the Mannheim Centre for European Social Research, University of Mannheim.
 Before coming to Essex, I was an Associate Professor of Political Science at the University of Mannheim (2017-2018), and a doctoral student, post-doc, and senior researcher at the European Politics group of ETH Zurich (2010-2016).
 I spent Fall 2015 as a Visiting Scholar at Harvard University.

-Amongst others, my research projects address the following research questions:
+Recent projects address the following research questions:

 - What explains variation in national parliamentary oversight institutions in the EU?